Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Influence of drive laser waveform on TBS condition in laser-foil interaction

 As the sharp-fronted drive pulse reaches the target at $t=6T_{L}$, the radiation pressure at the leading edge of the pulse rapidly exceeds the electrostatic binding forces between electrons and ions.
 This results in a prompt and coherent expulsion of electrons in the forward direction, parallel to the laser propagation axis.
-The expelled electrons are compressed into a dense, ultra-thin relativistic electron sheet (RES) that is accelerated synchronously as is evident in Figure~\ref{fig:gau_2w}(a).
-Although such an approach using non-adiabatic sharp rising pulse has been investigated in numerous occasions for generating RES accessing such pulses are extremely complex and challenging.
+The expelled electrons are compressed into a dense, ultra-thin RES that is accelerated synchronously as is evident in Figure~\ref{fig:gau_2w}(a).
+Although such an approach using non-adiabatic sharp rising pulse has been investigated in numerous occasions for generating RES, accessing such pulses is extremely complex and challenging.
 Considering the key role of pulse front steepness, plasma-based pulse front steepening was proposed in \cite{Wang2011} and implemented in ion acceleration experiments \cite{Bin2015}.
 In such experiments a separate low density target is designed prior to the main target, where relativistic non-linearities introduced by this near critical density plasma modifies the front edge of the pulse.
 This approach ultimately leads to a laser pulse, which is spatio-temporally compressed \cite{Bin2021}.
-Once such pulses are generated single RES can be formed \cite{Ma2014} and then in combination with double layer targets \cite{Wu2010a,Ma2024} there are different propositions to boost the longitudinal Lorentz factor $\gamma_{x}$ and enhance the backreflected \emph{as} pulse.
-Nontheless, such methods based on nonlinear pulse shaping in plasma medium involves higher order of experimental complexity.
+Once such pulses are generated, a single RES can be formed \cite{Ma2014}.
+However, these methods, which are based on non-linear pulse shaping within a plasma medium, introduce a significantly higher level of experimental complexity.